-NOTICE: It has been brought to our attention that fraudulent emails are circulating to citizens claiming to have photographed their vehicle.
-The emails go on to mandate the citizen either open an attached zip file which will infect their computer with a virus or to send money and/or gift cards.
+NOTICE: It has been brought to our attention that fraudulent emails are circulating to residents claiming to have photographed their vehicle.
+The emails go on to mandate the resident either open an attached zip file which will infect their computer with a virus or to send money and/or gift cards.
 We want to ensure you that these emails are in no way associated with the City of Boulder Municipal Court or American Traffic Solutions.
 IF YOU GET ONE OF THESE EMAILS, PLEASE DELETE IT IMMEDIATELY.
 DO NOT OPEN THE ATTACHMENT.
 We will NEVER email you directly about a photo enforcement violation.
 We do not have access to that information.
 For information on photo enforcement procedures, please click on Photo Enforcement Citation FAQs below.

 What if I am not the person driving the vehicle at the time of the violation?